juliachristensen/PS239T_Fall2019/02_unix-bash-git/01_unix-bash.md

 We navigate our operating systems and tell our computers to do things using human-computer interfaces.

-### Two common human-computer interfaces

-#### GUI

 Most people interact with their computers using **Graphical User Interfaces (GUIs)**.
 A GUI (pronounced gooey) is a way of interacting with your computer through graphical icons and visual indicators, typically using a mouse.

-#### Command Line (CLI)

-**Command-line Interface (CLI)** is a method of interacting with your computer through typing commands.
-CLI only uses keyboard input (and not mouse input).
+In this class, we will learn an older form of interacting with computers called **Command-line Interface (CLI)**.
+Unlike GUIs, CLI methods involve interacting with your computer through typing commands and do not rely on mouse input.

-You may hear the term 'read-evaluate-print loop' (or REPL) used to describe command-line interface.
-The 'read-evaluate-print loop' is a simple concept at the heart of CLI.
+The heart of CLI is a concept called the 'read-evaluate-print loop' (or REPL).
 Simply put, when the user types a command and then presses the enter (or return) key, the computer reads it, executes it, and prints its output.
 The user then types another command, and so on until the user logs off.

-### Why use a command-line interface?

-William Shotts the author of *[The Linux Command Line](http://linuxcommand.org/tlcl.php)* summarized the promise and challenges of CLI when he stated,
-> graphical user interfaces make easy tasks easy, while command line interfaces make difficult tasks possible.

-Practically, you should learn it because...
+## 3. Why Use Command-line Interface

-1. You will be using it at the beginning of every class.
+First, you will be using it at the beginning of every class.
 * You will use two(ish) commands in the shell before every class to copy an updated version of the course materials onto your computer.
 * You will be expected to follow along and do in-class exercises using the files on GitHub.
 * The material for this class is not fixed.
 It will be updated periodically.

-2. For certain tasks, it can make your life a lot easier.
+Second, for certain tasks, it can make your life a lot easier.
+Examples include:
+* Resolving 'big data' challenges
-	* Manipulating large data files
+	* Much faster to manipulate large text files (i.e. filter or split up csv files).
+	* Often the easiest way to interact with remote machines, including most cluster and cloud computing platforms.
 * Renaming and reorganizing files
-	* Moving and running files on an external server

-## 3. Where is this command line?

-We use shell programs to interact with our computers using a command line.

-Although there are many shell programs available, we will be focusing on Bash.

-## 4. What is a (command line) shell?

-A shell is an old-school way of interacting with your computer (but also new-school because serious programmers use it all the time).

-Because this class focuses on applying computer skills rather than underlying theory, I won't be giving you a detailed description of how a shell works.
+	* Especially important for projects that involve combining data from many different photo or text files.
+* Interfacing with GitHub

+William Shotts the author of *[The Linux Command Line](http://linuxcommand.org/tlcl.php)* summarized the promise and challenges of CLI when he stated,
+> graphical user interfaces make easy tasks easy, while command line interfaces make difficult tasks possible.

+## 4. How to Use Command-line Interface

+To use CLI, we use **(command line) shell** programs.
+The shell reads commands that you type into it, figures out what commands to run, and orders the computer to execute them.
+In other words, the shell works as an intermediary between the user and computer and facilitates the 'read-evaluate-print loop'.

-### A note about vocabulary...
+A brief aside reguarding vocabulary...
+* Its intermediary role is why the shell is called the shell -- it encloses the operating system in order to hide some of its complexity and make it simpler to interact with.

-In addition to shell and command line, you may also hear the term 'terminal' used to describe using a command line to interact with your computer.
+* In addition to shell and command line, you may also hear the term 'terminal' used to describe interacting with a computer through a command line.

-### Why learn to use a shell?

-1. You will be using it at the beginning of every class.

-* You will use two(ish) commands in the shell before every class to copy an updated version of the course materials onto your computer.
-* You will be expected to follow along and do in-class exercises using the files on GitHub.
-* The material for this class is not fixed.
-It will be updated periodically.

-2. For certain tasks, it can make your life a lot easier.

-* Manipulating large data files
-* Renaming and reorganizing files
-* Moving and running files on an external server

-## Bash
+## 5. Bash

-Bash is the most common Unix shells.
-Like R, 'Bash' is a program as well as a language.
-In other words, we run bash commands using the bash program.
+Although there are many shell programs available, we will be focusing on **Bash**, which is the most common *Unix* shells.

 Bash stands for the Bourne Again Shell (so-called because it's derived from a shell written by Stephen Bourne --- this is what passes for wit among programmers).
 Bash is the default shell on most modern implementations of Unix, and in most packages that provide Unix-like tools for Windows.

+Note that you may hear people refer to 'bash' as both a program and a language.
+This is because, like R, there is a program-specific language that has been developed for Bash.
+In other words, we can run bash commands using the bash program.

 ### Why did we download a bash shell on Windows but not Mac computers?